Introduction

 Effective progress tracking involves:

-- Identifying variances and their root causes
+- Identify variances and their causes

-- Implementing corrective actions to address deviations
+- Take corrective action to address any deviations from the plan

 Establishing Critical Success Factors (CSF) and Key Performance Indicators (KPI)